zizhongyan/StataImproved/README.md

 2) Put the cursor within a block, click  `ctrl+shift+d` to execute this block.

-### Automated Section Header, Comments toggle, and To Do List.
+### 🎷Automated Section Header, Comments toggle, and To Do List.
 Type `comm-h`, you will have a section header:

 ![demo](/pictures/tu4.gif)